Even a small amount of money you can save does count when renovating your home or refinishing your old wood furniture.

 The most important difference between wood paint and wall paint lies in the raw materials that make them work differently.

-While the main ingredients in wood paint are unsaturated polyester, polyurethane, etc. the wall paint consist of raw materials like synthetic resin.
+While the main ingredients in wood paint are unsaturated polyester, polyurethane, etc. the wall paint consists of raw materials like synthetic resin.

-Wall paint is generally designed to work best when applied to drywall or walls made of brick, cement, and mortar.
+Wall paints like emulsions are generally designed to work best when applied to drywall or walls made of brick, cement, and mortar.

-These are either oil-based paints like enamel (that works with a paint thinner and mineral oils) or water-based paints like latex that works with water.
+These are either oil-based paints like enamel (that works with a paint thinner and mineral oils) or water-based paints like latex that work with water.

 Unlike wall paints, wood paints and lacquers get adhered better to wood’s surface like your wooden furniture, doors, windows, wood floors, etc.